The universal property of inverse semigroup equivariant $KK$-theory: Equivariant -theory

-\section{$G$-equivariant $KK$-theory}
+\section{Equivariant $KK$-theory}

+Our reference for inverse semigroup equivariant $KK$-theory is \cite{burgiSemimultiKK}.
+We shall however exclusively work with its slightly adapted variant called compatible $K$-theory, as in \cite{burgiKKrDiscrete}, but denote it by $KK^G$ rather than $\widehat{KK^G}$ as in \cite{burgiKKrDiscrete}. {All (exterior) tensor products are however ordinary as in \cite{burgiSemimultiKK} and are not forced to be $C_0(X)$-balanced as in \cite{burgiKKrDiscrete}!} (The internal tensor products are automatically $C_0(X)$-balanced.)
+For convenience of the reader we completely recall the basic definitions.

-Let $G$ denote a countable unital inverse semigroup.
-To avoid different notations to Thomsen's paper, the involution in $G$ is denoted by $g \mapsto g^{-1}$ (determined by $g g^{-1} g = g$).
+\begin{definition} {\rm Let $G$ denote a countable unital inverse semigroup.
+The involution in $G$ is denoted by $g \mapsto g^{-1}$ (determined by $g g^{-1} g = g$ and $g^{-1} g g^{-1}= g^{-1}$).
 A semigroup homomorphism is said to be {\em unital} if it preserves the identity $1 \in G$.
-To include also semigroups with a zero element, we insist that such a homomorphism preserves also the zero element $0 \in G$ if it exists.
-We shall exclusively work with compatible $K$-theory as in \cite{burgiKKrDiscrete}, but denote it by $KK^G$ rather than $\widehat{KK^G}$.
-For convenience of the reader we recall the basic definitions.
+To include also semigroups with a zero element, we insist that a semigroup homomorphism preserves also the zero element $0 \in G$ if it exists. } \end{definition}